-DDA is the lead entity responsible for tracking, trending, prioritizing, determining, and implementing the need for system improvements.
-To determine system improvements, the DDA will review: (1) operational data; (2) results from direct observation of service delivery; and (3) findings from participant and provider interviews and surveys.
-The DDA will review all data and information gathered with frequent periodicity to identify emerging trends and, when an emerging trend is identified, will develop and implement a targeted system improvement.
+The OLTSS, DDA or its designee, and OHCQ are responsible is the lead entity responsible for tracking and, trending data, as well as prioritizing, determining, and implementing the need for system improvements.
+To determine system improvements, the OLTSS, DDA, and OHCQ will-review: (1) operational data; (2) results from direct observation of service delivery; and (3) findings from participant and provider interviews and surveys.
+The analysis of discovery data and remediation efforts are conducted on an on-going basis via the Waiver performance measures.
+The OLTSS, The DDA, and OHCQ will review all data and information gathered with frequent periodicity to identify emerging trends and, when an emerging trend is identified, will-develop and implement a targeted system improvement.
 In addition, the DDA and OLTSS will continually be vigilant for the need for broad based system improvements.
 The process will be driven by standard operating procedures.

 The analysis of discovery data and remediation information is conducted on an on-going basis via performance measure reports.
-These processes are supported by the integral role of other waiver Waiver program partners such as the Office of Health Care Quality, Health Risk Screening, Inc., etc. in providing data, analyzing data, trending and formulating recommendations for system improvements.
+These processes are supported by the integral role of other Waiver program partners such as the Office of Health Care Quality, Health Risk Screening, Inc., etc. in providing data, analyzing data, trending, and formulating recommendations for system improvements.